codehsbooks/introcs/Basic-Data-Structures/iterating-over-an-array.md

 99: Heads
 ```

 This is just one example of many.
-Since each of the coin flips have a 50% chance of either being `"Heads"` or `"Tails"`, these values will change each time you run the program.
+Since each of the coin flips have a 50% chance of either being "Heads" or "Tails", these values will change each time you run the program.

 ## Lots of Crazy Balls